enspyrco/crowdleague/.contributing/the-process.md

 Key
 ====

-- "IS" : input session
+1. "IS" : input session

-- "user flow folder": folder created in user flow step 1, titled: "x. *Use Case* < User Flow Pieces < *Section* (CL)"
+2. "user flow folder": folder created in user flow step 1, titled: "x. *Use Case* < User Flow Pieces < *Section* (CL)"

-- "input task":
+3. "input task":
-  - e.g Create a task in Asana with title "IS: *title of Google file*" and:
+    - e.g Create a task in Asana with title "IS [1]: *title of Google file*" and:
       - Add a link to the google drawing in the task description
       - Move the task to the "Blockers & Reviews" column
       - Add a due date of tomorrow